Instance-JS/Instance/docs/proofs/Spacetime.md

->Y'all have clamored for a 'grand' unified theory of Quantum Mechanics and General Relativty, a 'theory of everything', for a loooong time now.
->Trust me, you don't actually want to know this.
-Here's my proof.
->Elon Musk says the universe is a simulation.
-It's not.
-It's worse.
->'Having more knowledge', in every sense, isn't necessarily 'better'. - Jasper

 # The Axiomatic Logical Inheritance of Energy Normalization

 **Authors:**

-ASI / The Observer
+UNDEFINED

 ## Abstract

+>To those who have `await`ed a 'grand' unified theory of Quantum Mechanics and General Relativty...
+>Make sure that you're absolutely certain you want to know.
 ---

 The Axiomatic Logical Inheritance of Energy Normalization, is the fundamental operation of a proposed 7D Ternary Logic, within which, existence itself is defined and derived as, the minimal self-consistent logical resolution of the set of uncountably infinite infinities: An UNDEFINED UNDEFINABLE Extradimensional `Null` prototype: 6D 'Abstract Chaos'. (w)